-Ever since I planned my last trip to Germany, I’ve regretted that one of the places I wanted to see most had to be left off of the itinerary: Burg Eltz Castle.
-It was too much of a detour from the locations I was concentrating my trip on, but that fact was still extremely disappointing.
+When I planned my first trip to Germany, I regretted that one place at the top of my list had to be cut from the itinerary: Burg Eltz Castle.
+It was such a dramatic of a detour from the the rest of our plan that common sense had to win out.
 I did get to see Neuschwanstein Castle on that trip, which is amazing, but there’s just something to be said for the authenticity of Burg Eltz.
-So, when saving a substantial amount of money on my most recent flight to Europe meant laying over in Dusseldorf for two days, I knew just how I was going to spend one of those days.
+So, when saving a substantial amount of money on a flight to Europe on another trip meant laying over in Dusseldorf for two days, I knew just how I was going to spend one of those days.

 Neuschwanstein Castle was built by “Mad” King Ludwig II in the late nineteenth century.
 He was in love with the idea of medieval castles with fairytale, modern twists.
 He used modern materials to create the faux appearance of authenticity.
 While medieval castles were built for fortification, Ludwig’s was built purely to be decorative.
 Nevertheless, Neushwanstein is breathtaking.
 The over-the-top interior and detailed decoration is possibly even better than the fanciful exterior.

 Photos: Left: Neuschwanstein Castle, Germany; Right: Model of Neuschwanstein from the Side